Frequently Asked Questions

 What Conditions Can it Help?

 Counselling can usually help most people.
 The main thing is having the motivation to explore yourself.
-There may be some issues more helpfully dealt with by specialist organisations, e.g. active substance dependency or a severe and enduring mental health diagnosis to name just a couple, this list is not exhaustive.
+There may be some issues more helpfully dealt with by specialist organisations, e.g. active substance dependency or a severe and enduring mental health diagnosis to name just a couple.
 If I feel that your needs would be better served with a specialist organisation, then I would discuss this with you in the initial session.

 What to expect from an initial session?